My journey as a

 End of 2003, marks my debut in creative agency and my specialization as user experience designer.
 Sid Lee is certainly where I learned the most in my career, working on gigantic-scale sites such as Aeroplan, Best Buy, Cirque du Soleil, Vins de France, Red Bull and MGM Grand, for which we won countless awards including a prestigious Cannes Lions.

 2003, marks my debut in creative agency and my specialization as user experience designer.

 I moved to CloudRaker at the end of 2006 as director of user experience, overseeing a small team.
 There I create concepts and interactive strategies for brands like Air Canada, Asics, Bell Canada, eBay, Heineken, Lise Watier, Le Massif, Molson, Volvo and Yves Rocher.

 Come 2007, the iPhone is launched in the United States.
 I'm doing everything to buy one on eBay and find a way to unlock it so it works in Canada.
 The following year, the App Store is unveiled, and I understand that the future will be mobile.
 I install whatever apps I can and start exploring mobile app design in my spare time.

 In 2007 the iPhone is launched, and I understand the future is mobile.

 In 2010, I decided to become independent and founded my consulting business, Wyze.ly.
-In the beginning, I work with marketing agencies, like Cosette, LG2, Sid Lee and small studios like Deux Huit Huit, but gradually I focus my practice toward product design for mobile and web applications in various industries.
+In the beginning, I worked with marketing agencies, like Cosette, LG2, Sid Lee and small studios like Deux Huit Huit, but gradually focused my practice toward product design for mobile and web applications in various industries.